akakakaren/NGINX-LogAnalysis-ELKRedis-tutorial/README.md

 sudo service logstash start
 ```

 Same with Elasticsearch Lostash.
 The starting process may fail because of LabEx's lab environment limit.
-We will fix the problem in the next Lab.
+We will fix this problem in the next Lab.

 ![](/upload/C/E/K/rniiRf86ANti.jpg)